 Friday 26th July – Barlaston

-We had a very short cruise to Barlaston today to moor near to a pub as Chan and Ross are coming to see us on Sunday and we have been told this pub does excellent food.
+It was a short cruise to Barlaston today and we moored near to a pub as Chan and Ross are coming to see us on Sunday and we have been told this pub does excellent food.
 We popped in just to sample the beer and they have Plum Porter – so we had to have a couple as we love it so much.
 The lovely Fran and Rich of Floating our Boat – my fave u-tube vloggers – joined us for a couple and we had a lovely time.

 It literally threw it down on Saturday and Sunday so most of Saturday we hunkered down and kept dry.
 However we did pop down to the pub at tea time, just to give Tilly a walk you understand.
 We ended up having tea there and sat talking to a wonderful couple – Phil and Pauline. they were so lovely and very interesting.
 They had been married for 50 something years and so many stories to tell.